 - Children’s Hospital Association

-For the latest information regarding Medicaid law for seniors, we recommend calling our Michigan elder law attorneys in Grand Rapids and Kalamazoo.
+For the latest information regarding Medicaid law for seniors, we recommend calling our elder law attorney in Grand Rapids Mi and Kalamazoo.
 The Medicaid lawyers at the Law Offices of Sean Patrick Cox PLLC are dedicated to helping clients make financial plans for retirement.